 - Develop policies and procedures around mobile devices and their use in the office.
 Make sure you segregate the general WiFi network they can use for their personal devices away from the connection used for business purposes.
 If they need to be on the main network, look into owning the devices and pushing a security policy to them.

-- Shore up critical business systems like Multifunction Printers.
+- Shore up critical business systems like Multifunction Printers (MFPs).
 Misconfigured or “out of the box” devices can cause a lot of problems.
 Work with your vendors and manufacturers to ensure that these devices are buttoned up as much as possible to avoid exploits.

 Evolving Cyber Security Issues

 Keeping up with emerging and evolving security trends is a full-time job.
-Business owners need to do their best to make sure they are protected.
+Business owners need to do their best to make sure they are protected against phishing attacks, scams, and other forms of security breaches.
 Having smart, tech-savvy and critical end users is one of the best ways owners and management can make sure their data, assets, and infrastructure are protected on a daily basis.